sandeepdewangan/1-next-basics/README.md

 - It helps to build the RESTful endpoints with complete control over the response.
 - Think of Express + Node.js.
 - External API requests.

+### Caching in Route Handlers

+- Route handlers are not cached by default.
+- Caching works with only GET method.
+- When using headers(), cookies() orworking with request object in GET method, caching won't be applied.